HISTORY & MISSION OF THE RESOURCE CENTER FOR NONVIOLENCE

 Anita joined the Center as a volunteer in 1981, and joined the staff soon after..
 She designs the Center’s publications, coordinates volunteers, and initiates projects like the Good Food Festival.

 Peter Klotz-Chamberlin: Nonviolence Education and Training; Property Administration

 Peter is a co-founder of the Center, and rejoined the staff in 2012.
 He develops programs, leads management of the Center’s properties, and cultivates relationships with allies.

 Irene co-founded Project ReGeneration in 2011.
-She co-leads Project ReGeneration and an intentional conversation group of women and gender non-conforming activists.
+She co-leads our Nonviolence Education and Training program and Project ReGeneration.
 Irene designed several art pieces on display at the Center.

 The Resource Center for Nonviolence is the primary program of the Eschaton Foundation, a tax-exempt 501(c)3 non-profit corporation.
 Policy and vision of the Resource Center are determined by the Steering Committee.
 The Steering Committee makes final personnel decisions and affirms our budget and program direction.
 Current Steering Committee members are: Anita Seth, Ellen Murtha, Darrell Darling, Sami Abed, Mireya Gomez-Contreras, Belita Magee, and Steve Schnaar.
 The Center also has an active Personnel Committee, a Finance Committee, and a Buildings and Grounds Committee.